openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 When the pipeline is completed, point your browser to the [Catalog url deployed on OpenShift](http://catalog-dev{{PROJECT_SUFFIX}}.{{APPS_HOSTNAME_SUFFIX}}){:target="_blank"} to access it.

-Note that you can find the Catalog url also in the project overview in the OpenShift Web Console.
+Note that you can also find the Catalog url in the project overview in the OpenShift Web Console.

 |**STEP BY STEP:** Commit the changes and run the pipeline
 |![Step by step - Commit the changes and run the pipeline]({% image_path create-catalog-step-by-step-pipeline.gif %}){:width="640px"}

 |**NOTE:** The current version of the application does not make use of the PostgreSQL server which is deployed in the **Catalog DEV** project.
 Instead it currently uses the H2 database.
 You will fix that in the next lab.

 ### Summary

-Congratulations, you have managed to create the first version of our microservices.
+Congratulations, you now created the first version of your microservice.
 Pat yourself on the back and reflect a bit on how easy it was to do this using this integrated development environment and how easy it was to deploy it to OpenShift.
-In the next module we will look at how to do a service-to-service call.
+In the next module we will look at how to externalize the database configuration and in the following lab you'll do a service-to-service call to link the `catalog` with the `inventory` to produce an aggregated result.
+On to the next lab!